Intersection theory on moduli of disks, open KdV and Virasoro: Introduction

 is a holomorphic map which extends to a holomorphic embedding of an open neighborhood of $\overline{\Delta}$.
 Two extendable embeddings in $C$ are {\em disjoint} if the images of $\overline{\Delta}$ are disjoint.

 A {\em Riemann surface with boundary} $(X,\partial X)$ is obtained by removing finitely many disjoint extendably embedded open disks from a connected closed Riemann surface.
 The boundary $\partial X$ is the union of images of the unit circle boundaries of embedded disks $\Delta$.
-Alternatively, Riemann surfaces with boundary can be defined as 1 dimensional complex manifolds with finitely many circular boundaries, each with a holomorphic collar structure.
+Alternatively, a Riemann surface with boundary is defined like a Riemann surface except that the coordinate charts are allowed to map homeomorphically to an open subset of the closed upper half plane.

-Given a Riemann surface with boundary $(X,\partial X)$, we can canonically construct a {\em double} via Schwarz reflection through the boundary.
+Given a Riemann surface with boundary $(X,\partial X)$, we can canonically construct a {\em double} via Schwarz reflection through the boundary~\cite[Sec.
+II.1.3]{AhS60}.
 The double $D(X,\partial X)$ of $(X,\partial X)$ is a closed Riemann surface.
 The {\em doubled genus} of $(X,\partial X)$ is defined to be the usual genus of $D(X,\partial X)$.

 On a Riemann surface with boundary $(X,\partial X)$, we consider two types of marked points.
 The markings of {\em interior type} are points of $X\setminus \partial X$.
 The markings of {\em boundary type} are points of $\partial X$.
 Let $\CM_{g,k,l}$ denote the moduli space of Riemann surfaces with boundary of doubled genus $g$ with $k$ distinct boundary markings and $l$ distinct interior markings.
 The moduli space $\CM_{g,k,l}$ is defined to be empty unless the stability condition,